joelburton/Crushinator/docs/design.rst

 Aggregator
 ..........
-There needs to be a module that is responsible for identifying and locating *Runners* and invoking them.
-For this we use the term ``Aggregator``, since the module in question is litterally *aggregating* ``Runners`` into a single list.
-How Aggregators identify Runners is up to the individual Aggregator.
+There needs to be a module that is responsible for identifying and locating *Recipes* and invoking them.
+For this we use the term ``Aggregator``, since the module in question is litterally *aggregating* ``Recipes`` into a single list.
+How Aggregators identify Recipes is up to the individual Aggregator.

 User Interface
 ..............